sebastian-li/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 My name is Sebastian (Shaobo) Li.
-I am currently working as a postdoc at the Center for Genetic Epidemiology at University of Southern California (USC).
-I recently graduated from the Cancer Biology and Genomics PhD program at the USC Keck School of Medicine.
-Advised by two amazing scientists, [Dr Joseph L. Wiemels](https://keck.usc.edu/faculty-search/joseph-leo-wiemels/) and [Dr Adam de Smith](https://keck.usc.edu/faculty-search/adam-de-smith/) during my PhD, I was trained as a bioinformatician with a focus on genetic epidemiology.
+I graduated from the Cancer Biology and Genomics PhD program at the USC Keck School of Medicine.I was trained as a bioinformatician with a focus on genetic epidemiology.
 My research involves using genetic and epigenetic association analyses, ancestry analyses and machine learning/deep learning models to understand risks of childhood cancers.

 I have a wide range of interests.
 Learning new tools, ideas and skills always excites me.